FanPu1/bioinformatics-hub/README.md

 ```

 ## Version changes
+- 1.4.0-SNAPSHOT and 1.4.1-SNAPSHOT
+  - Bug fix.
-- 1.4.0
+  - Update README.md
-  - **New feature:** Added method to translate nucleotide sequences to protein sequences.
+  - **New feature:** Added method to translate nucleotide sequences to protein sequences (in progress).
   - **New feature:** Check if nucleotide or protein sequence contains invalid characters.
 - 1.3.4
   - Fixed a bug related with making request using http instead of https by update ncbi-sequence-retriever version.